 The TPS committee of Academic Arts High School have a good relationship with the school's board of directors.
 A board meeting takes place once a month at the school, and at that meeting, a non-board member representative from the school serves as an ex-officio member for that meeting to report to the board on events, academics, and other happenings.
-Teachers who are on the Board are familiar with day-to-day operations and can work with the board as representatives of the school as well as work with the school as representatives of the interest of pursuing the school's mission and vision.
+Teachers who are on the Board are familiar with day-to-day operations and can work with the board as representatives of the school as well as work with the school as representatives of the school as well as work with the school as

-Member Name Board Position Affiliation Date Seated Date Elected Term End Date Email Address Josh MacLachlan Board Treasurer/ Secretarγ/ Chair Teacher 12/15/2015 11/21/2017 11/21/2023 josh.maclachlan @academicarts.org
+Member Name Board Position Affiliation Date Seated Date Elected Term End Date Email Address Josh MacLachlan Board Treasurer/ Secretary/ Chair Teacher 12/15/2015 11/17/2020 11/21/2023 josh.maclachlan @academicarts.org